Real Italian Food Near International Drive Hotels

 How far is Ciao Italia from International Drive hotels?

 Most International Drive hotels are 4 to 8 minutes from Ciao Italia by car.
-Embassy Suites, Wyndham, Castle Hotel, and Avanti Resort are all a short drive away.
+Embassy Suites, Wyndham, Castle Hotel, and Avanti Resort are all 2 minutes away.
 Free self-parking is available on-site.

 Is Ciao Italia better than the Italian chain restaurants on International Drive?